-The Basics Of Getting A Service Dog For Anxiety
+Service Animals: Getting A Service Dog For Anxiety

 Medically reviewed by Andrea Brant, LMHC

-Updated March 19, 2024by BetterHelp Editorial Team
+Updated October 11, 2024by BetterHelp Editorial Team

 There are many different ways to manage symptoms of an anxiety disorder because their type and severity can vary widely from person to person, and because what works for one individual may not work for another.
 Therapy is one commonly recommended method, and medication is sometimes prescribed as well.
-In some cases, an individual might also decide to obtain a service animal for the day-to-day effects of an anxiety disorder.
+In some cases, an individual might also decide to obtain a service animal or dog for the day-to-day effects of an anxiety disorder.
 While a service animal is not generally considered to be a replacement for other forms of treatment for a mental health disorder, they can help an individual manage their symptoms and preserve their daily functioning in the face of them.
 Read on to learn more about what a service animal for anxiety can help with, how to get a service dog, and other facts to consider before starting the process of getting or training one.

 Need support in managing anxiety symptoms?

-Service dogs vs. emotional support dogs
+Service dogs vs. ESAs

 Service animals (SAs)—which are typically dogs—are individually trained to perform daily tasks for an individual with a disability, according to the Americans with Disabilities Act (ADA).
 Though most people think of service animals as helping people with physical disabilities, they can also be useful for those experiencing a mental health condition, such as anxiety.
 For example, a service animal may remind a person with anxiety to do a specific task like take their medication, or they may help detect when a panic attack may be coming on in a person with panic disorder.
 Some SAs may be trained to provide deep pressure therapy (DPT), which typically involves hugging or cuddling and can have a significant impact on the day-to-day lives of those living with a mental illness.
 When a dog is used for support related to a mental health condition, they may be referred to as a psychiatric service dog (PSD).
 Psychiatric service dogs are not the same as emotional support animals (ESAs).

-Unlike service animals, which are trained to assist with or perform tasks that are directly related to their owner’s disability, emotional support animals (ESAs) are not explicitly trained to perform work for the owner.
+Unlike service dogs, which are trained to assist with or perform tasks that are directly related to their owner’s disability, emotional support animals (ESAs) are not explicitly trained to perform work for the owner.
 Instead, they can provide emotional support and comfort to people with a range of mental and physical health conditions.
-These animals are far less controlled than official service animals and they typically do not receive any special training.
+These animals and dogs are far less controlled than official service animals and they typically do not receive any special training.
 If you live with anxiety, you may benefit from a service animal/PSD or an ESA, depending on the type and severity of your anxiety symptoms and what your health and lifestyle are like.

-Service dog for anxiety benefits
+Service dog for anxiety

 1. Service dogs can help improve your quality of life